Every transfer deal Sunderland have been 'linked' with during window so far

-The transfer window is set to open in just 10 days time with Sunderland having been linked with several incoming deals already.
+The transfer window is now open and Sunderland have been linked with several incoming deals already.

 The Black Cats now know that they will be playing in the Championship once more after losing in the play-off semi-finals over two legs to eventual promotion-winners Luton Town.